ncd23/databases/syllabus.md

 ## Course Description

 This course will teach you how to build dynamic websites.
 We will explore how you can use PHP and MySQL, as well as Node.js and MongoDb to build web applications.
 We will be learning about a variety of open-source technologies along the way.
-Student interests will to some extent influence the topics we cover, and students are encouraged to bring any outside projects which apply to the subject matter.
+Student interests will to some extent influence the topics we cover, and students are encouraged to bring any outside projects which are relevant.